lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 if no libraries list as not found you are good to go<br>

-if libcudart.so.12 lists as not found enter this sudo apt get cuda-cudart-12-8<br>
+if libcudart.so.12 lists as not found enter this<br>
+sudo apt get cuda-cudart-12-8<br>
 sudo ldconfig<br>
 <br>